dvsa/vol-active-support/README.md

 </dependency>
 ```

-This repository will create a release PR on merge to main and deploy a package to GH on merge of that package.
+This repository will create a release PR on merge to main and deploy a package to GH on merge of that.